Current version is 2.05

 Worst-case values are clearly shown.

-- Items that are probably going to be
+- Items that are probably going to be used "globally"

-user.
 Examples of the items stored in the global defaults

 file are system impedance (50?), inductor Q values

 (200?), capacitor Q values (2000?) and so on.

 - For maximum quality of printed output, the output

 to the printer is not a "screen dump" but instead is

 from a routine which writes directly to the printer.

 The quality of that printout will be limited only by